Health and Other Legislation Amendment Bill 2022

 11.21 amMs KINGSupports

-Spoke in favour of the bill, particularly supporting changes to the Mental Health Review Tribunal recording of proceedings and the flexibility it provides.
+Supported the bill, particularly the sensitive changes to Mental Health Review Tribunal recording and reporting processes and the improved flexibility for evidence recording.

 5.47 pmHon.
 YM D'ATHSupports

-The amendments in this bill are designed to ensure Queenslanders have access to high-quality health care, up-to-date practices and streamlined procedures.
-They also aim to promote healthy and supportive work environments to safeguard the mental health and wellbeing of our doctors, nurses, midwives, allied health professionals and our administrative and support staff working in hospitals.2023-04-18View Hansard
+The amendments in this bill are designed to ensure Queenslanders have access to high-quality health care, up-to-date practices and streamlined procedures.2023-04-18View Hansard

 6.03 pmMs BATESSupports